 - Acknowledge the urge and “ride it out,” knowing that it will soon crest like a wave and pass.

-If you continuously set realistic drinking goals and fail to stick with them, it’s time to reexamine your alcohol consumption and possibly get help.
+If you continuously set realistic drinking goals and fail to stick with them, it’s time to reexamine the amount of alcohol you’re drinking and possibly get help.
 If you are not able to control or limit your drinking, that is a classic sign of not just problem drinking, but alcoholism, which can have deadly long term effects.

 Having a drink every night isn’t necessarily a bad thing.
 But, at any level of drinking, be it moderate drinking or heavy alcohol dependence, it’s a smart move to know the risks and stay in control.

 The Raleigh House is a residential treatment center located in Denver that believes addiction is a disease that needs to be treated.
 Our master’s level trained therapists get to the root cause of addiction and help you develop a strategy to manage and enjoy life without alcohol.
 Fill out our form or contact us today to learn more about the alcohol addiction treatment program at The Raleigh House.